 “Card Data” means any credit card data uploaded or otherwise received from Customer by or through the Platform for the purposes of being processed within the Platform.

-“Claim” means any claim, suit, action, proceeding, or investigation by a governmental body
+“Claim” means any claim, suit, action, proceeding, or investigation by a governmental body or any other third-party.

 “Customer Data” means Card Data and any other data or information that is uploaded or otherwise received from Customer by or through the Platform for the purposes of being processed within the Platform.